All Episodes

 Money's fungible.

-Well, but I mean you y what do you mean money is fungible?
+Well, what do you mean money is fungible?

-I mean, I know what I know what but what do you relate it to this?
+I mean, I know what I know, but relate it to this.

 What do you mean by saying that?

-But if if if people uh use the FEMA credit card to get money to buy food or shelter or other things, then it frees up other money they have to to uh get sex change operations or uh go to Dominican Republic.
+If people use the FEMA credit card to get money to buy food or shelter or other things, then it frees up other money they have to get sex change operations or go to Dominican Republic.

-You're you're you're essentially saying that because the money's being spent on goods and services that people are benefiting from.
+You're essentially saying that because the money is being spent on goods and services that people are benefiting from, it doesn't matter.

 You're taking the morality out of it.

-And and rush, if they qualify for the money, if they qualify, then they get the money and they can do what they want with it.
+And Rush, if they qualify for the money, if they qualify, then they get the money and they can do what they want with it.

 Yeah, but we're talking about people who didn't qualify for it.

-When we hear people going out and buying Dom Perignon or vacations in the Dominican Republic or five New Orleans Saints Super Bowl tickets, well, you can throw that out because that's an investment in the town coming back, you can say.
+When we hear people going out and buying Dom Parignon or vacations in the Dominican Republic or five New Orleans Saints Super Bowl tickets, well, do you throw that out because that's an investment in a town coming back, you could say.

-But you're you you'd have to throw the morality out in order to make your point.
+But you'd have to throw the morality out in order to make your point.

-What people look at, say, my we're not I'm a taxpayer, and I'll be glad to help people out if they've lost sh food and shelter and need clothes.
+What people look at, say, Mike, we're not, I'm a taxpayer, and I'll be glad to help people out if they've lost food and shelter and need clothes.

-But Rush, the point of the story uh that makes it news is not merely the fact that they don't qualify or qualify, because that's always gonna happen in a certain percentage of cases.
+But Rush, the point of the story that makes it news is not merely the fact that they don't qualify or qualify, because that's always going to happen in a certain percentage of cases.

-The reason they make it the story is all it was spent on things that were not related to necessity.
+The reason they make it the story is, oh, it was spent on things that were not related to necessity.

 That aspect of the story is totally bogus because money's fungible.